kuzzleio/documentation-old/src/plugins-reference/plugins-context/constructors.md

 A `promise` that resolves to an object containing the following attributes:

 * `id`: the filter unique identifier
-* `diff`: `false` if the filter already existed in the engine.
+* `diff`: `false` if the filter already exists in the engine.
 Otherwise, contains an object with the canonical version of the provided filters

 #### `remove`